6 Summer Roofing Safety Tips to Beat the HeatJune 8, 2017

 On any sunny day, try to work around the sun.
 That means getting started early in the morning before the sun gets too high.
 If possible, work on the west side of a sloped roof at the beginning of the day and on the east side later when the sun has changed positions.

+Summer roofing safety isn’t just about staying cool on sunny days.
 If the forecast calls for rain or thunderstorms, make sure you have a quick way to shut down for the day.
 Even working on a roof during light rain can present hazards because it can make the roof surface slippery.

 The Occupational Safety and Health Administration (OSHA) runs an awareness campaign around heat illness each year, with resources for employers and employees on beating the heat.
 To stay up-to-date on the weather and get a better understanding of the heat index, download the Heat Safety Tool app from the OSHA or the OSHA-NIOSH Heat Safety Tool from the National Institute for Occupational Safety and Health (NIOSH), part of the Centers for Disease Control and Prevention.